Get connected

 A removalist (called a “mover” in the US) is a licensed, insured furniture removal professional who packs, transports and unloads your household belongings between homes.
 For a first home buyer move, a good AFRA-accredited removalist does six things:

-• Pre-move survey — in-person or video walk-through so they can quote a fixed price, not an open-ended hourly rate.
+• Pre-move survey: in-person or video walk-through so they can quote a fixed price, not an open-ended hourly rate.

-• Packing service (optional) — wrapping fragiles, packing kitchens, dismantling beds and bookshelves.
+• Packing service (optional): wrapping fragiles, packing kitchens, dismantling beds and bookshelves.

-• Settlement-day timing — coordinating with the inevitable PEXA delay so they don’t leave you waiting on the kerb.
+• Settlement-day timing: coordinating with the inevitable PEXA delay so they don’t leave you waiting on the kerb.

-• Damage claims process — under AFRA, members must offer a written claims procedure with their transit insurer.
+• Damage claims process: under AFRA, members must offer a written claims procedure with their transit insurer.

 Home sizeLocal moveLong distanceInterstate

-Studio / 1-bed$400 – $700$900 – $1,800$1,400 – $3,000
+Studio / 1-bed$400 to $700$900 to $1,800$1,400 to $3,000

-2-bed$700 – $1,400$1,400 – $2,800$2,000 – $4,500
+2-bed$700 to $1,400$1,400 to $2,800$2,000 to $4,500

-3-bed$1,200 – $2,200$2,200 – $4,200$3,000 – $6,500
+3-bed$1,200 to $2,200$2,200 to $4,200$3,000 to $6,500

-4+ bed$1,800 – $3,500+$3,200 – $6,000$3,500 – $8,000+
+4+ bed$1,800 to $3,500+$3,200 to $6,000$3,500 to $8,000+

-Most local removalists charge $130–$220 per hour with a 2-hour minimum.
-Saturday + end-of-month bookings carry a 10–20% premium.
-Comprehensive transit insurance adds $50–$200 to most quotes.
+Most local removalists charge $130 to $220 per hour with a 2-hour minimum.
+Saturday and end-of-month bookings carry a 10 to 20% premium.
+Comprehensive transit insurance adds $50 to $200 to most quotes.

-By city — typical hourly rate (2-person crew)
+Typical hourly rate by city (2-person crew)

-How to vet a removalist — 5-step checklist.
+How to vet a removalist: 5-step checklist

 1. Verify AFRA membership.
 Search the member directory at afra.com.au.
 AFRA enforces minimum equipment standards, staff training, $1M+ insurance and a complaints process.
-Roughly 25% of Australian removalists are members — the other 75% operate to no enforced standard.
+Roughly 25% of Australian removalists are members.
+The other 75% operate to no enforced standard.

 2. Ask for the certificate of currency.
-Public liability AND transit insurance — separate documents from the actual insurer.
+Public liability and transit insurance: separate documents from the actual insurer.
 “We’re insured” is not enough; the paperwork is.
 A legitimate removalist emails it without flinching.

 3. Get a fixed-price written quote.
 Based on an in-person survey or video walk-through of your load.
-Hourly-only quotes without a cap are the #1 bill-shock pattern — the truck arrives small, the move takes twice as long as estimated, and you pay double.
+Hourly-only quotes without a cap are the #1 bill-shock pattern: the truck arrives small, the move takes twice as long as estimated, and you pay double.

 4. Confirm the line items.
-Stairs, lift bookings, long carry from kerb to door, weekend rate, packing service, insurance upgrade — each should appear separately.
+Stairs, lift bookings, long carry from kerb to door, weekend rate, packing service, insurance upgrade: each should appear separately.
 Bundled quotes hide the upcharges that come on invoice day.

 5. Check their settlement-day buffer.
-First home buyers move on settlement day — a date that can shift by hours if PEXA hits a snag.
+First home buyers move on settlement day, a date that can shift by hours if PEXA hits a snag.
 Ask: “What’s your buffer if my settlement runs 2 hours late?”
 If they don’t have a clear answer, find someone who does.

 Frequently asked questions